dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/th-components.md

 ## Manage Components with `ITagHelperComponentManager`

 You can register the `AddressTagHelperComponent` with the DI system like the other ones.
 However, you can also initialize and add the component directly from the Razor markup. `ITagHelperComponentManager` is used to add or remove Tag Helper Components from the app.
-The following code demonstrates this example:
+The following code demonstrates this technique:

 [!code-cshtml[](th-components/samples/RazorPagesSample/Pages/Contact.cshtml?name=snippet_ITagHelperComponentManager)]